 Aspects of the Art

-— A letter from The Pulitzer
+A letter from The Pulitzer

 Cross Shadow, 2007, 22’H x 15’W x 10’D (stainless steel, light, shadow) is a site-specific crucifixion feature that was commissioned by the Catholic Church (Chicago).
 It’s location is a circular garden columbarium with 5’ foot high walls, that allows the sculpture to cast cross shadows on the loved ones’ niches throughout the days and years.
 Rich symbolism relating to the Holy Trinity was achieved in the sculpture’s minimal design.

 Wired, 1993, 50”H x 109”W x 12”D (thermionic valves, wire) is currently displayed at Washington University’s Des Lee Gallery and art loft facility in downtown Saint Louis.
 Created from components of the first electronic computers (like Colossus & ENIAC), Wired provides a physical presence for our early notions of being “online” (remember those early dial-up modem sounds).
-Wired heralded the digital age (www) and its incredible transformational power...like an early signpost on the now archaic “Information Superhighway”.
+Wired heralded the (www) digital age and its incredible transformational power...like an early signpost on the now archaic “Information Superhighway”.

-Wireless (Contact), 2000, 72”H x 100”W x 50”D (aerials, aluminum, stainless steel) is additionally located in Washington University’s (St. Louis) art & living facility, University Lofts.
+Wireless (contact), 2000, 72”H x 100”W x 50”D (aerials, aluminum, stainless steel) is additionally located in Washington University’s (St. Louis) art & living facility, University Lofts.
 Aerials (visible ones) have significance since they are very close to being a thing of the past, while also being able to symbolize and give physicality to the incredible communications revolution the world is witnessing.
 Wireless communications have been around for sometime, but have had new significance in recent years and are now exploding throughout the entire world.
 This piece of artwork is also an “inter-active” and can dramatically change size and form (like communication networks today).

 Wi-Fi, 2002, 48”H x 115”W x 3.5”D (computer chip silicon wafers, aerials) is similar to Wireless in that it also attempts to give physicality to the omnipresent yet ethereal digital networks, which surround us all today.
 Wi-Fi (wireless fidelity) and cellular devices are basically just silicon chips, aerials and power.
 Note: The number of nodes (units) varies from installation to installation.
 “Like notes in the air...the ones and zeros of binary code.”

-constant war, 2006, 45”H x 14”W x 16”D (machine gun belt feed)
+Feed (constant war), 2006, 45”H x 14”W x 16”D (machine‑gun belt feed)

-vicious circle, 2010, 9.5”H x 9.5”W x 9”D (machine gun belt feed)
+Reload (vicious circle), 2010, 9.5”H x 9.5”W x 9”D (machine‑gun belt feed)

-evidence box, 2000, 9”H x 9”W x 7.5”D (media box, computer hard drives, light, electrical cord) It has become a common practice by authorities in recent years to confiscate the computer hard drives of all persons of interest (taking their memories).
+evidence (memory box), 2000, 9”H x 9”W x 7.5”D (media box, computer hard drives, light, electrical cord) It has become a common practice by authorities in recent years to confiscate the computer hard drives of all persons of interest (taking their memories).
 This is significant when you consider that not too long ago an individual’s library records were private, respected and only made available to authorities in the most extreme cases.
 This piece is part of Dotzler’s memory box series.

 "This artwork contemplates contemporary nomenclature,

-relational dimensions and material issues."
+relational dimensions and material societal issues."

 “Joe” Richard Serra